Testing with Postman

 Smartcar Application Configuration

 Through the Connect flow, you’re able to get consent from vehicle owners to connect their vehicle to your application.
 Postman provides an easy way to manage oAuth 2.0 flows under the Authorization tab of a Collection.
-Set up the Configuration Options with the following settings.
+Set up the Configuration Options for either a live or simulated vehicle.

 Setting up a Simulated Vehicle